-It seems everyone's talking 5G right now – whether it's 5G phones, or 5G in the UK, or how it's going to change everything from self-driving cars to signal strength at stadiums.
+It seems 5G is the hot topic in mobile right now – whether it's 5G phones, or 5G in the UK, or how it's changing everything from self-driving cars to signal strength at stadiums.
 But what exactly is 5G?
-And how is it going to make a difference to our tech use in the future?
+And how is it making a difference to our tech now and in the future?

-We've put together this 5G explainer to fill you in on exactly what 5G means and which 5G phones you can look forward to using in the next year or so.
+We've put together this 5G explainer to fill you in on exactly what 5G means and which 5G phones you can already make use of.
 The good news is it's all good news – data speeds are about to get faster and more reliable as the 5G tech rolls out.

 5G explained: what is 5G?

 First: what is 5G?
-It's the latest wireless transmission standard being rolled out by the International Telecommunication Union or ITU and other industry bodies – it's the successor to 4G or LTE, which succeeded 3G (can you spot the pattern?).
+It's the latest wireless transmission standard being rolled out by the International Telecommunication Union or ITU and other industry bodies – it's the successor to 4G or LTE, which followed on from 3G (can you spot the pattern?).

 Many more 5G devices will be able to stay online all the time, which is where smart home kit and self-driving cars come into the picture.
-We should also see reduced latency and reduced power draw (think longer battery life) in devices with 5G is enabled.
+We should also see reduced latency and reduced power draw (think longer battery life) in devices that are 5G enabled.

 Cellular data gets transmitted via radio waves, and the shorter the frequency of these waves, the more data they can carry.
-5G relies on millimetre wave (mmWave) technology, which means – you've guessed it – very compact radio waves.
-That means a lot of data can be transmitted very quickly.
+5G relies on millimetre wave (mmWave) technology, which means – you've guessed it – very compact radio waves, enabling a lot of data to be transmitted very quickly.

 As an added bonus, the way 5G works means the hardware devices required to transmit these waves can be smaller and less powerful, which is why the Internet of Things should benefit as well: 5G antennas and modems shouldn't take up much room inside gadgets or put too many demands on energy use either.